s3krit/miniexec/README.md

 # What doesn't

+- MiniExec currently makes the assumption that the job is a shell-script and that `/bin/bash` is present.
 - Sometimes the first couple lines of output in a job will be skipped
 - Advanced Gitlab CI features like services
 - Running full pipelines